The Alliance for Water Justice in Palestine raises awareness about Israel's use of water as a weapon against the people of Palestine.

 Green Mountain Solidarity with Palestine seeks to educate and inform the American people about the struggle of the Palestinian people for freedom, justice and a sovereign independent state.

-The purpose of If Americans Knew - North East is to raise public awareness about significant issues regarding Palestine, especially:
+The purpose of If Americans Knew - New England is to raise public awareness about significant issues regarding Palestine, especially:

 unreported, under-reported, or misreported information in our regional media &